 Additionally Petering's Concerto for Clarinet and Strings ("Three Psalms") was awarded an honorable mention in the American Prize Competition and his Lament for Tuba and Orchestra for Aubrey Foard was premiered by the Charlotte Symphony led by Christopher Warren-Green.
 Following the Charlotte Symphony premiere, Maestro Warren-Green flew to England to conduct the ceremonial music for Prince Harry and Meghan Markle's wedding.

-Currently, Petering is Associate Professor of Music at Carthage College, one hour north of Chicago.
+Currently, Petering is Professor of Music at Carthage College, one hour north of Chicago.
 He received his Ph.D. in composition at the University of Minnesota where he studied with Judith Lang Zaimont.
 He has also studied with Wallace DePue, Marilyn Shrude, Burton Beerman, Maurice Monhardt, John Downey and Marion Verhaalen.
 In his spare time, he enjoys watercolor and lithography, as well as swimming, basketball and golf.

 Please search "Mark Petering" on imslp.org as well as iTunes, Google Play, Apple Music, Spotify and Tidal.